-- 1. The continuing deterioration of the main teaching block and associated costs allied to the potential for the Academy to be closed wholly or for some students on a temporary basis in the event of large scale flooding or other building related issues.
-This risk is partially mitigated due to the successful Condition Improvement Fund (CIF) bid which will fund demolition and replacement of half of the oldest building but a significant area of the building will be retained. - 2.
+- 1. The continuing deterioration of the main teaching block and associated costs allied to the potential for the Academy to be closed wholly or for some students on a temporary basis in the event of large scale flooding or other building related issues. - 2.
 Changes to the funding formula.
 The Principal is a member of the Walsall Association of Headteachers, which is the group that makes financial decisions in conjunction with the Local Authority via Schools Forum of which he is currently a member.
-This informs the Academy's Leadership Team and the Trustees and members of the Governing Body of impending changes to the Funding Formula.
+This informs the Academy's Leadership Team and the Trustees and members of the Governing Body of impending changes to the Funding Formula. - 3.
+Changes in the funding for Sixth Form Students.
+There is a planned change in the funding formula for 6th form students which will have a negative impact on the Academy's overall budget as funding for Sixth Formers is brought into line with funding within Further Education Colleges.